The full-time MBA program at the MIT Sloan School of Management lasts for two years and is one of the most sought-after MBA programs in the world.

 MIT Sloan MBA – By the numbers

-Here are a few important statistics for the latest class i.e. class of 2024 of the MIT Sloan
+Here are a few important statistics for the latest class i.e. MBA class of 2025 of the MIT Sloan

 |Work Experience (Average)||5 years|

 |Percentage of students that received a job offer||96.6%|

 |Median Signing Bonus||$30,000|

 Now, let’s take a look in detail at the latest incoming class i.e., the MBA class of 2025 of MIT Sloan.

 MIT Sloan MBA class profile 2024

 MIT Sloan did not disclose the number of applications it received for the 2023 admissions.
 However, 409 candidates enrolled in MIT Sloan as the full-time MBA class of 2025.